Ikaw Lamang: 2000s

 Franco holds a party introducing Andrea as his daughter.
-Isabelle sneaks into the party and Franco sees her, only for the former to make the latter believe that she has amnesia.
-Franco lets his wife and children live in the same home, but locks up Isabelle and Andrea to prevent them from escaping again.
-Natalia got into a fight with Isabelle and Andrea.
+Isabel sneaks into the party and Franco sees her, only for the former to make the latter believe that she has amnesia.
+Franco lets his wife and children live in the same home, but locks up Isabel and Andrea to prevent them from escaping again.
+Natalia got into a fight with Isabel and Andrea.
 Later on, Franco came and stopped it by slapping Natalia.
-Isabelle then tells Andrea the whole truth about herself and Franco.
+Isabel then tells Andrea the whole truth about herself and Franco.
 Unluckily, Tessa recorded their discussion in which they plan to escape with Natalia.
-Franco forces Isabelle to renew their vows, but Isabelle continues her act of fake amnesia, telling him that they should not go too fast into renewing the vows because it is a decision for two people.
-During this occasion, Samuel and Gabriel successfully rescue Andrea and Isabelle, but the following day, Natalia can only helplessly watch as Franco ruthlessly murders Samuel.
+Franco forces Isabel to renew their vows, but Isabel continues her act of fake amnesia, telling him that they should not go too fast into renewing the vows because it is a decision for two people.
+During this occasion, Samuel and Gabriel successfully rescue Andrea and Isabel, but the following day, Natalia can only helplessly watch as Franco ruthlessly murders Samuel.

 Charges of murder, falsification of documents, and domestic violence are filed against Franco, but despite a legislative inquiry and the issuance of a warrant of arrest against him by the NBI, he refuses to surrender, holding Andrea hostage.
 Remembering what Gonzalo said to him before his death, Franco and Gabriel go on a duel in a ship, but Franco falls off the ship to his death after getting pierced by the ship's anchor.
 In the end, Andrea marries Gabriel and it is implied that Gabriel has regained the land in Salvacion that Franco took away from his family.